 If you’re playing into a strong wind you probably want to avoid long shots and long passes.
 High in the air the wind slows the ball down, dramatically making your shots weaker and stopping your passes from reaching their intended target. so next time you’re going against the wind try and keep the ball on the ground.

 There are also some common mistakes which will need to improve all newbie players by playing regularly.
-If you want to learn more about football click here.
+If you want to learn more about 5 a side football click here.